ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 ### Residual controls to be addressed by the Agency

-* The Agency is responsible for the Agency-owned communication infrastructure utilised to connect to Azure and Office 365.
+* The Agency is responsible for the Agency-owned communication infrastructure utilised to connect to Azure and Microsoft 365.

 ## Communications systems